toddledev/documentation/docs/09-variables/02-working-with-variables/index.md

 ---

 # Working with variables
+Variables enable dynamic and interactive components by managing state throughout your application.
+This page covers the practical aspects of creating and working with variables in toddle.

 Variables can be used throughout the component or page:
 - **In formulas**: Reference variables directly by name
 - **In workflows**: Use variables in conditions and actions